 Getting back to the example of the cooking course, you may mention the “low carb diet” in a few of your lessons.
-In order not to have to get into details about the topic and losing focus of your lesson, you can just mention the term and define it quickly.
+In order not to have to get into details about the topic and lose focus of your lesson, you can just mention the term and define it quickly.

 By providing supplementary material, you enable your students to have access to more details about the subject thus contributing to a broader learning experience.

-On your online classes, you can recommend texts, articles, and books that talk about the information you’re presenting that help expand your students’ knowledge.
+In your online classes, you can recommend texts, articles, and books that talk about the information you’re presenting that help expand your students’ knowledge.

 Besides being able to recommend the materials you used as a base for that specific lesson, you can suggest students read a given content before the next lesson, so they can better understand it and take part in the discussion.

-Video has become the preferred format for people who search knowledge because it is accessible, practical, dynamic, and easy to consume.
+Video has become the preferred format for people who search for knowledge because it is accessible, practical, dynamic, and easy to consume.

 However, if people have been looking for practicality, providing the content of your lesson in other formats can also be a good strategy.

-By writing ebooks or recording podcasts, you offer another learning possibility for your students and increases the reach of your content.
+By writing ebooks or recording podcasts, you offer another learning possibility for your students and increase the reach of your content.
 By doing so, your users can choose the format they think is best.